bigsql/hive_fdw/README.md

 ### Linux ###

-We assume the default PostgreSQL prefix (`/usr/local/pgsql`) on Linux and that the Hive client JAR files were copied under the directory `/opt/hadoop/hive-client-lib`.
+We assume that `hadoop_fdw.jar` resides under the PostgreSQL extension library directory `/usr/local/pgsql/lib` and that the Hive client JAR files were copied under the directory `/opt/hadoop/hive-client-lib`.

 Assuming the JDK install location `/opt/jdk/x64/jdk1.8.0_40/`, please run in a shell: